Table of Contents

 3. Address your weaknesses

-If your Stanford University MBA GMAT score is low because you struggle with certain areas of the exam, focus on improving those areas.
+If your Stanford MBA GMAT score is low because you struggle with certain areas of the exam, focus on improving those areas.
 Take a GMAT prep course or work with a tutor to help you develop strategies for tackling those sections.

 Stanford MBA Class Profile

+The Stanford MBA class profile is known for its vibrant and diverse student body.
+Even though Stanford's fees are quite hefty, they eventually offer many career opportunities.
 This global outlook allows students to interact with and learn from classmates with varied cultural perspectives, making Stanford one of the best MBA colleges in the USA.

 Class Profile Data | Values |